-The District entered into an agreement with the Beasley Volunteer Fire Department ("Department") for a period beginning January 1, 2016, and ending December 31, 2016, for fire protection, fire suppression and rescue services to persons and commercial interests within boundaries of a portion of the District.
+The District entered into an agreement with the Fresno, Texas Volunteer Fire Department, Inc. ("Department") for a period beginning January 1, 2017, and ending December 31, 2017, for fire protection, fire suppression and rescue services to persons and commercial interests within boundaries of a portion of the District.
 This contract may be renewed for subsequent annual periods upon mutual agreement in writing by the District and the Department.
 This contract may be terminated by either party upon 90 days written notice.
+On November 16, 2017, the District renewed the agreement for a period beginning January 1, 2018 and ending December 31, 2018.